joeattardi/react-snackbar-alert/README.md

 - `data` - Custom data to use when rendering a custom snackbar
 - `dismissable` - Whether or not this snackbar can be manually dismissed by the user
 - `message` - The message to display
+- `pauseOnHover` - Whether or not to pause this snackbar on hover
 - `progressBar` - Whether or not to show the progress bar for this snackbar
 - `sticky` - Whether or not this snackbar should be sticky.
 Sticky snackbars are not automatically removed.
 - `timeout` - The time before this snackbar is removed (overrides the timeout in `SnackbarManager`)